cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### sqrt_ratio subroutines {#straightline-sswu-sqrt-ratio}

-This section defines several variants of the sqrt_ratio subroutine used by the above procedure.
+This section defines three variants of the sqrt_ratio subroutine used by the above procedure.
-One variant can be used with any field; the others are optimized variants that are restricted to specific fields.
+The first variant can be used with any field; the others are optimized versions for specific fields.

 The routines given in this section depend on the constant Z from the simplified SWU map.